This post is written by contributing writer, Alina from Good Old Days Farm.

 Living in the society that we live in – a society that no longer honors motherhood and welcomes babies the way it once did – it is so important for us to come alongside expectant mothers and provide a warm and loving community for them.
 Mothers need a community that says, “We love your new baby!”
 “We are excited to welcome this new little life among us!”
 “We are thankful for this new little blessing God is sending to all of us!”
 “The world will be a better place because of this baby.”

-Here are some tangible ways I have found to show my love and excitement to an expectant mother:
+Here are some tangible ways I have found to celebrate a baby while showing my love and excitement to an expectant mother:

 - Take a meal to an expectant mama!
 She’s probably exhausted… especially if she also has little children to take care of!
 A meal is nurturing, encouraging and practical all at the same time!